Home

 Biofuel

-Biofuels such as ethanol, biogas and rapeseed oil are renewable fuels produced by living organisms (biomass).
-Unlike fossil fuels – such as petrol, diesel, natural gas and coal – which take millions of years to form, biomass is constantly being created.
+Biofuels such as ethanol and biogas are renewable fuels produced from living organisms, known as biomass.
+Unlike fossil fuels such as petrol, diesel, natural gas and coal – which take millions of years to form – biomass is continuously produced in nature.

-Bild på en katalysator The use of biofuels do not contribute to the greenhouse effect
+Bild på en katalysator The use of biofuels does not increase the greenhouse effect in the same way as fossil fuels